 For extra entries you can use the Rafflecopter widget (below) but you must complete the initial entry requirement or the additional entries won’t quality.

-*I received the same prize package in exchange for my participation.
-There was no other compensation.
+*I received a free screener copy to review.
+There was no compensation.
 The opinions expressed are my own and not influenced in any way.